Plasma One Lite Card Review 2026

 Physical and Virtual Cards

-Because the card is virtual-only, ATM withdrawals are not available.
-Spending is tap-to-pay via Apple Wallet (and Google Pay at general launch) or online card-not-present checkout where the Visa credentials are entered manually or auto-filled.
+Because the card is virtual, ATM withdrawals are not available on Lite.
+Spending is tap-to-pay via Apple Wallet on iPhone and Apple Watch, or online card-not-present checkout where the Visa credentials are entered manually or auto-filled.
+The Plasma One app launched on iOS first, with an Android app and Google Pay arriving in June 2026, so Android tap-to-pay is landing this month.

 Payment Network

 Visa international.
 The Plasma One Card is accepted anywhere Visa is accepted, across roughly 150+ countries and tens of millions of merchants.
-Online and in-store.
-Contactless, magstripe (where supported), chip, and Apple Pay.
-Google Pay support is expected at general launch but we have not yet confirmed it through testing.
+Online and in store.
+Contactless, chip, and Apple Pay.
+The Plasma One app launched on iOS first, with an Android app and Google Pay arriving in June 2026, so tap-to-pay today is on iPhone and Apple Watch, with Android landing this month.

 Security Features